Ambig/Unambig Types and Consts

 #![allow(unused)] fn main() { fn func<T, const N: usize>(arg: T) { // ^ Unambig type position let a: _ = arg; // ^ Unambig type position func::<T, N>(arg); // ^ ^ // ^^^^ Ambig position let _: [u8; 10]; // ^^ ^^ Unambig const position // ^^ Unambig type position } }

 Most types/consts in ambig positions are able to be disambiguated as either a type or const during parsing.
 Single segment paths are always represented as types in the AST but may get resolved to a const parameter during name resolution, then lowered to a const argument during ast-lowering.
-The only generic arguments which remain ambiguous after lowering are inferred generic arguments (_
+The only generic arguments which remain ambiguous after lowering are inferred generic arguments (_) in path segments.
+For example, in Foo<_> it is not clear whether the _ argument is an inferred type argument, or an inferred const argument.

-depending on whether it is a type or const position respectively.
+In unambig positions, inferred arguments are represented with hir::TyKind::Infer or hir::ConstArgKind::Infer depending on whether it is a type or const position respectively.

-In ambig positions, inferred arguments are represented with hir::GenericArg::Infer
+In ambig positions, inferred arguments are represented with hir::GenericArg::Infer.

 A naive implementation of this would result in there being potentially 5 places where you might think an inferred type/const could be found in the HIR from looking at the structure of the HIR: